nickfargo/state/src/state.coffee.md

 so any submutations must therefore still be applied recursively to their corresponding substates.

-          if notStrongImmutable then for own name, stateExpr of expr.states if substates and name of substates
+          for own name, stateExpr of expr.states
+            if substates and name of substates
               if stateExpr is NIL
               then @removeSubstate name